 JavaScript var Keyword Complete Guide

-• Hoisting - Variable declarations are moved to the top of their scope during compilation
+• Hoisted and initialized - Var declarations are moved to the top of their function during compilation and initialized to undefined.
+You can read a var before its declaration line without an error.

 javascript